 When applying for a mortgage, lenders will look at your credit history, the amount of capital you have, the type of property you plan to purchase and your capacity to repay the loan.
 Your capacity to repay the loan is typically determined by your income and employment history.
-This step can be complicated for homebuyers that do not have traditional documentation of their income and employment.
+This can be complicated for homebuyers who do not have traditional documentation of their income and employment.

 Here are a few tips to help you through the homebuying process if you’re self-employed.